 Could it happen here?
 Australian agents specifically ban Airbnb sublets

-Reports from Australia suggest some of the country’s leading letting agencies have inserted clauses into their tenancy contracts to ban renters sub-letting their properties on Airbnb and similar platforms.
+Reports from Australia suggest some of the country’s leading letting agencies have inserted clauses into their tenancy contracts to ban Airbnb sublets and similar platforms from renters.

 Although many Australian contracts already prohibit sub-letting – as they do in this country – some have been modified to specify more explicit bans on short-lets via internet platforms, which landlords say create more wear and tear on their properties.